orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/network_routed.md

 ### Required

-- `edge_gateway_id` (String) The ID of the edge gateway in which the routed network should be located.
 - `gateway` (String) The gateway IP address for the network.
 This value define also the network IP range with the prefix length.
 - `name` (String) The name of the network.
 This value must be unique within the `VDC` or `VDC Group` that owns the network.
 - `prefix_length` (Number) The prefix length for the network.
-This value must be a valid prefix length for the network IP range.(e.g. /24 for netmask 255.255.255.0)
+This value must be a valid prefix length for the network IP range. (e.g. /24 for netmask 255.255.255.0)

 ### Optional